Private Varanasi Tour: Sacred Light and Silk Threads

 The Musical Gharanas

-Varanasi’s soundscape is inseparable from its soul.
-I could feel the influence of centuries-old musical gharanas, including the Banaras Gharana, Ramnagar Gharana, and Senia Gharana, whose ragas echoed off temple walls, drawing the past into the present.
-Legendary artists like Pandit Ravi Shankar, Girija Devi, and Kishan Maharaj have carried this city’s music to the world.
-Here, you find music is not mere performance but intertwined with prayers, meditation, and memory.
+The city’s soundscape is inseparable from its soul, and on a Varanasi tour, this connection becomes palpably intense.
+I could feel the influence of centuries-old musical gharanas, including the Banaras Gharana, Ramnagar Gharana, and Senia Gharana, as their ragas seemed to echo off temple walls, drawing the past into the present.
+Legendary artists such as Pandit Ravi Shankar, Girija Devi, and Kishan Maharaj have carried this city’s music to the world.
+Here, music is not mere performance but an integral part of prayers, meditation, and memory.

 Chasing the Faith